Python SDK

 Terminal

-pip install turingpulse
+pip install turingpulse-sdk

 Configuration